tokongs/TDT4120/Kompendium.md

   The optimal solution to the problem contains the optimal solution to the subproblems

-### Pseduo code
+## Actitivity selection problem

-Suppose you have a set of activities that have a starting time and a finish time.
-You wish to select as many non overlapping activities as possible.
+You hav a set of activities with diferent starting and finishing times.
+You want to go to as many as possible.
+#### Pseduo code
 This algorithm expects that the activities are ordered by monotonically increasing finish times.

 We loop though all the activities and if the starting time of the current activity is greater than the finish time of the last activity we added, we add the current activity to our resulting array A.
 ```
 Greedy-Activity-Selector(s, f)
   n = s.length